bartbalaz/ivado_labs_assignment/README.md

 will require deployment adjustments.
 - The current implementation and procedure allows only for a simple single user peristance and sharing, the presented scheme would need to be enhanced to allow contributions from multiple team members.
+- Inefficient Docker image, the current image is 'naively' built from scratch on top of an Ubuntu-22.04 image.
+This process should be refined by: selecting a potentially slimmer base image and/or use layers to avoid rebuilding the while image because of missing trivial dependencies.

 ## Source code structure
 - __src/museums.py__: Main api module that allows to access all the feature of the application